 The newsletter is emailed monthly and subscribers get previews of all newly-released articles.

-And while we’re digitally-connecting, come follow me on Instagram @AlanaInWanderland and Twitter @CourseCharted — there you’ll get loads more wanderlust-inducing photography and stories to help you plan future travels.
+And while we’re digitally-connecting, follow me on Instagram @AlanaInWanderland and Twitter @CourseCharted — there you’ll get loads of wanderlust-inducing photography and stories to help you plan future travels.

 I save some of the juiciest travel hacks and tips for my social channels so come join the fun!